-Unsplash was developed by Crew, Canada’s innovative, invitation-only marketplace for creative talent.
-Unsplash invites photographers around the world to submit their best work for consideration.
+Unsplash was originally developed by Crew, a Canadian marketplace for creative talent.
+The service invites photographers around the world to submit their best work for consideration.
 If selected, their images are shared with the creative community under a Creative Commons Zero license.
 In exchange, artists are credited for their work and provided with plenty of exposure on the site.
 They can leverage a community profile page and like/follow features to develop their fan base.
 Their work is showcased in various image collections, and the site also curates final projects that include Unsplash images in its Made with Unsplash section.

 From Tumblr blog to Heroku app

 Unsplash originally started in May 2013 as a marketing side project on Tumblr.
-The project quickly skyrocketed in popularity, which prompted Crew to productize Unsplash and dedicate resources to it full-time.
+The project quickly skyrocketed in popularity, which prompted the team to productize Unsplash and dedicate resources to it full-time.
 For the first six months, a single developer was tasked with building out and then maintaining the Unsplash site.
-Crew had already used Heroku for other side projects, so Heroku was naturally the platform of choice to run the new app.
+The team had already used Heroku for other side projects, so Heroku was naturally the platform of choice to run the new app.

 Heroku made our transition to the platform one of the simplest, and in retrospect, one of the best decisions we've ever made.
-Luke Chesser, Co-Founder, Crew
+Luke Chesser, Co-Founder and Head of Product, Unsplash

 The Unsplash team has since grown to five full-time developers.
 By running their app on a hosted platform like Heroku, the lean team can bypass the need to hire DevOps resources and focus squarely on evolving the site’s user experience and growing their user base.

 Heroku gives us all the functionality we need up front that we’d otherwise have to build ourselves.
 Heroku has allowed us to bypass the need for DevOps and focus on growth.
-Luke Chesser, Co-Founder, Crew
+Luke Chesser, Co-Founder and Head of Product, Unsplash

 Unsplash was built on Rails using a number of Heroku Add-ons, including Heroku Postgres for data storage and Heroku Redis and MemCachier for caching.
 They use imgix for real-time photo resizing and CDN delivery.
 Support from the Rails ecosystem of Gems and the open source community were vital in helping the developer solve problems and get the new Unsplash site up and running in only a few weeks.

 The combination of Rails, Heroku, and imgix was the reason why one developer was able to build a site like Unsplash that could quickly scale to handle millions of images and downloads.
-Luke Chesser, Co-Founder, Crew
+Luke Chesser, Co-Founder and Head of Product, Unsplash

 Making a splash from day one

 When Unsplash launched on Tumblr, the project’s first day saw 20k photo downloads and the #1 spot on Hacker news.
-In the past year and a half since it’s been on Heroku, Unsplash has continued to grow.
-Now, 30% of Crew’s revenue comes from Unsplash referrals.
+The service has continued to grow rapidly on Heroku ever since.